GEMARA KIDDUSHIN ľ PEREK BET

 motive, and they were not converted by the authorization of the court, the

-turned out proved their initial motives, for they worshipped their gods and
+proved their initial motives, for they worshipped their gods and built for

-built for themselves private altars, and the Scripture considered him [Shelomo]
+themselves private altars, and the Scripture considered him [Shelomo] as having

-checked or was not informed of the commandments and their punishment, and was
+not informed of the commandments and their punishment, and was circumcised and

-circumcised and immersed in the presence of three standard judges is a convert,
+immersed in the presence of three standard judges is a convert, even if it

-even if it becomes known that he converted for some ulterior motive.
-Since he was circumcised and immersed,
+becomes known that he converted for some ulterior motive.
+Since he was circumcised and

-he is divested of the status of gentiles, and we are suspicious of him until his
+immersed, he is divested of the status of gentiles, and we are suspicious of him

-he again worships idols, he is like a Jewish apostate whose betrothals are valid
+Even if he again worships idols, he is like a Jewish apostate whose betrothals

-and whose lost items there is a mitzva to return.
-Since he immersed, he becomes the same
+are valid and whose lost items there is a mitzva to return.
+Since he immersed, he becomes the

 therefore kept their wives even though their true nature was revealed."
 The Rambam thus establishes that